 Another danger is that someone makes a suggestion for your business that sounds great on paper but in the end only serves to get you off track from your original goals.
 If you get too far off the field from your original plan, your business may no longer be what you originally intended.

 Woman climbing the ladder to success.
 This is not to say that changing direction is a bad thing.
 It may be the necessary thing to keep you competitive.
 But even when you change your direction or goals, you still need to stay focused.

 How to Stay Focused on your Goals

-Since staying focused on your goals is absolutely essential to be successful in business, how do you do that?
+Since staying focused on your goals is essential to success in business, how do you do that?
 How do you make sure you don't get sidetracked?
-After all, just hoping things will work out won't insure they will, although being positive helps.
+After all, just hoping things will work out won't ensure they will, although being positive helps.

 From my own experience, I believe the way to stay focused and make sure you meet your goals involves four key steps.

 Be Clear about your Goals, near and long term